11mm double-action revolver used by Allies in World War I

 "They were kind of leading the way with the bolt actions they were introducing ...
 French arms were pretty well advanced at the times."

 The gun had several advantages.
 The barrel was a little shorter, the grip a little stouter, and the double-action meant an easier trigger pull than the day's American models.

 For a full rundown of the gun we have two choices; you can either read Garry James' St Etienne article in American Rifleman or tune in to Sportsman Channel this afternoon around 6:40pm.

 Come to think of it, if you're a movie buff, then there are three choices at your disposal.
 Head on over to Amazon Prime or Netflix for an afternoon of Shanghai Noon, Blood Diamond, The Wolfman, or Sherlock Holmes: A Game Of Shadows and you'll fill Garry's French arms quota for the afternoon.

-Check out the Colt Vampire Hunter and the rest of the NRA National Firearms Museum collection at nramuseum.com
+Check out all the rifles, shotguns and pistols in the NRA National Firearms Museum collection at nramuseum.com